zigavivei/family_history_cb/_essays/3goalandsummary.md

 ## Summary of Findings

 Most of the Relevant Censuses were found for Clarence, Odessa, Isiah, and Elizabeth.
-The 1930 and 1940 census records help prove a marriage between Clarence and Odessa, even though a marriage record was not found.[(1)](https://zigavivei.github.io/family_history_cb/sources.html)
+The 1930 and 1940 census records help prove a marriage between Clarence and Odessa, even though a marriage record was not initially found.[(1)](https://zigavivei.github.io/family_history_cb/sources.html)

+{% include feature/image.html objectid="knuckles_clarence_gravestone" caption="Clarence Knuckles Gravesite" %}

 In the case of Isiah and Elizabeth, their appearance together in the 1900, 1910, and 1920 census help to prove their marriage.[(2)](https://zigavivei.github.io/family_history_cb/sources.html)